MasrourTawfik/chat-gi-iads/docs/source/Understanding-the-Architecture-of-Transformers.rst

 unique token from the vocabulary is associated with a specific vector in a high- dimensional space.
 This configuration allows the model to capture the semantic meaning and contextual nuances of each token within the input sequence.

+`Hands On for words embeddings`_.

+.. _Hands On for words embeddings:https://colab.research.google.com/drive/1ZLZ8UTUnAsJHeTW3sZw73XLDBvgJKqhY

 Positional Encoding